Cite this

 In a channel, entropy, conditional entropy, and mutual information take on more specific roles: they distinguish signal from noise and quantify how much information survives transmission.
 Our goal is to recover as much of \(H(\mathrm{X})\), the average information at the channel inputs, as possible.
 The mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\) measures the information shared between a transmitted and received message.
 The higher it is, the more information has successfully been transmitted to the receiver.

-The noise level of different inputs can be computed from knowledge of the channel alone without knowledge of the input distribution.
+The noise level at each input’s output can be computed from knowledge of the channel alone without knowledge of the input distribution.
 For input \(x\), the noise at the output is \(H(\mathrm{Y}\mid x)\).
 Assuming a particular input distribution allows us to compute the average noise imparted by the channel \(H(\mathrm{Y}\mid \mathrm{X})\).
-Input distributions that put more probability on channel inputs that are less noisy will tend to transmit more information.
+Input distributions that put more probability on inputs with less noisy outputs will tend to transmit more information.

 The other important factor is how much different inputs overlap at the channel output.
-The output overlap of a particular input with other inputs, averaged over all outputs is \(H(x \mid \mathrm{Y})\).
-Unlike the noise level in a particular input, this overlap can only be calculated with respect to a particular input distribution, because it requires knowledge of the joint distribution of inputs and outputs.
-By averaging over all inputs, we can calculate the average uncertainty about which channel input gave rise to a certain output, \(H(\mathrm{X}\mid y)\).
-Averaging over both inputs and outputs gives \(H(\mathrm{X}\mid \mathrm{Y})\).
-Channels that have less overlap at the output will tend to transmit more information.
+Unlike the noise level of a particular input, overlap can only be calculated with respect to a particular input distribution, because it requires the joint distribution of inputs and outputs.
+The average uncertainty about which input produced a given output is \(H(\mathrm{X}\mid \mathrm{Y})\).
+Channels with less overlap at the output transmit more information.

 Examples of noisy and non-noisy channels